CryptozombiesHQ/cryptozombie-lessons/2/6-importfiles.md

 }
 ```

-The above is assuming we have another file in the same directory named "someothercontract.sol" (.sol is the file extension for Solidity files), and that this file contains a contract named `SomeOtherContract`.
+The above assumes we have another file in the same directory named "someothercontract.sol" (.sol is the file extension for Solidity files), and that this file contains a contract named `SomeOtherContract`.

 When you went to compile `newContract`, the compiler would import the contents of "someothercontract.sol" into this file, and then compile the result.